Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.32.
 Write a C program to find out the strong numbers in the range 0 to 10000.
 Also print them

-      Hint: Write a C program to find out the strong numbers in the range 0 to 10000.
-Also print them.
+      Hint:
             145 is strong number.
 Since, 1!+4!+5! = 145.

 8.33.
+Write a C program to find out the armstrong numbers in the range 0 to 10000.
+Also print them

+      Hint:
+            371 is armstrong number.
+Since, 371 three digits, so, 3^3 + 7^3 + 1^3 = 371.
+            1634 is armstrong number.
+Since, 1634 four digits, so, 1^4 + 6^4 + 3^4 + 4^4 = 1634.

+            all single digit numbers are armstrong number.

+8.34.
 Write a C program to check if an integer (entered by the user) can be expressed as the sum of two prime
       numbers.
 Also show all of the possible combinations

       Hint: Enter a positive integer: 34